 Near Park City in Barren County, Kentucky — The American South (East South Central)

 Location.
-37° 6.966′ N, 86° 3.756′ W. Marker is near Park City, Kentucky, in Barren County.
-Marker can be reached from Mammoth Touch for map.
+37° 6.967′ N, 86° 3.753′ W. Marker is near Park City, Kentucky, in Barren County.
+Marker can be reached from Mammoth Cave Parkway (State Highway 255) 1.3 miles north of Interstate 65, on the right when traveling north.
+Touch for map.
 Marker is in this post office area: Park City KY 42160, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-A different marker also named Diamond Caverns (here, next to this marker); Locust Grove Cemetery (approx. 1.3 miles away); Union City: Cave Crossroads (approx. 1.6 miles away); Hearth and Home (approx. 1.6 miles away); Bell's Tavern (approx. 1.8 miles away); Sand Cave (approx. 2.6 miles away); The Forest Returns (approx. 2.7 miles away); The Trestle and the Highway (approx. 3.7 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+A different marker also named Diamond Caverns (here, next to this Locust Grove Cemetery (approx. 1.3 miles away); Union City: Cave Crossroads (approx. 1.6 miles away); Hearth and Home (approx. 1.6 miles away); Bell's Tavern (approx. 1.8 miles away); Sand Cave (approx. 2.6 miles away); The Forest Returns (approx. 2.7 miles away); Mammoth Cave Railroad Bike & Hike Trail (approx. 3.1 miles away).
 Touch for a list and map of all markers in Park City.

 Also see . . .
 Historic Diamond Caverns.
 Official website of Diamond Caverns.
 Includes a detailed history of the caverns.
 (Submitted on August 11, 2016.)